 Schreier, A. M., Pettigrew, A. & King, M. (2004) Getting Ready to do Research American Society for Pain Management Nursing Annual Meeting Myrtle Beach, SC

 NURS 8260 State of Science

 NURS 8265 Evolving Nurse Scientist

 NURS 9000 Dissertation Research (I am chair for 3 post-candidacy exam students who are currently developing their dissertation proposals and 1 student who is in data-collection dissertation phase)

-Advisement: I am currently PhD advisor for 3 pre-candidacy students.
+Advisement: I am currently PhD advisor for 4 post-candidacy students.

 Master Thesis, Department of Kinesiology, Brianna Clemmons, The Nurses’ Physical Activity Study: Caring for you so you can care for others, Committee Member, 2016

 PhD Dissertation: College of Nursing, Joy Shepard, Hospice Nurses’ Experience of Caring for the Elderly with Wounds at the End-of-life, Committee Member, 2015